AmberSahdev/Open-Interface/README.md

 ### <ins>Notes</ins> 📝
 - Cost: $0.05 - $0.20 per user request.<br>
 (This will be much lower in the near future once GPT-4V enables assistant/stateful mode)
+- You can interrupt the app anytime by pressing the Stop button, or by dragging your cursor to any of the screen corners.

 <hr>